twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ShowTipOnStartup** – In old versions only; used when selecting **Show this screen next time when you start the Font Creator Program** in the **Tip of the Day** window.

 ### Validation
-* **DiagonalRedundantOffCurvePointsDetection** – This corresponds to the **Diagonal redundant points detection: Max. off-curve dist.** option in the Validation tab.
-(Available in the Settings window)
+* **DiagonalRedundantOffCurvePointsDetection** – This corresponds to the **Diagonal redundant points detection: Max. off-curve dist.** option in Settings: Validation.
-* **DiagonalRedundantOnCurvePointsDetection** – This corresponds to the **Diagonal redundant points detection: Max. on-curve dist.** option in the Validation tab.
-(Available in the Settings window)
+* **DiagonalRedundantOnCurvePointsDetection** – This corresponds to the **Diagonal redundant points detection: Max. on-curve dist.** option in Settings: Validation.
 * **EnableGlyphProblemDetection** – Used with **Enable Real-Time** in the Validation toolbar.
-* **LocalExtremeCoordinatesDetection** – This corresponds to the **Off-curve extreme coordinates: Local detection** option in the Validation tab.
-(Available in the Settings window)
+* **LocalExtremeCoordinatesDetection** – This corresponds to the **Off-curve extreme coordinates: Local detection** option in Settings: Validation.
-* **MaximumRedundantOffCurvePointsDistance** – This corresponds to the **Diagonal redundant points detection: Max. off-curve dist.** spinner in the Validation tab.
-(Available in the Settings window)
+* **MaximumRedundantOffCurvePointsDistance** – This corresponds to the **Diagonal redundant points detection: Max. off-curve dist.** spinner in Settings: Validation.
-* **MaximumRedundantOnCurvePointsDistance** – This corresponds to the **Diagonal redundant points detection: Max. on-curve dist.** spinner in the Validation tab.
-(Available in the Settings window)
+* **MaximumRedundantOnCurvePointsDistance** – This corresponds to the **Diagonal redundant points detection: Max. on-curve dist.** spinner in Settings: Validation.
 * **ShowIntersection** – Used with **Show Intersecting** in the Validation toolbar.
 If enabled, intersecting contours are shown for each glyph.
 If disabled, no intersecting contours are shown for each glyph.
 If the glyph is too complex, the button will appear dimmed.
 * **ShowWarningPoints** – Used with **Show Warning Points** in the Validation toolbar.
 If enabled, warning points are shown for each glyph.
 If disabled, no warning points are shown for each glyph.
 If the glyph is too complex, the button will appear dimmed.
 * **TestContoursWithIncorrectDirection** – Used with **Validation Tests: Contours with incorrect direction** in the Font Validation Wizard and **Correct Contour Directions** in the Validation toolbar.